nventive/cloud-template/template/README.md

 4. Install nix-direnv in your user Nix profile and hook it up to direnv.
 > ```console
-> nix profile install nixpkgs#nix-direnv
+> nix profile add nixpkgs#nix-direnv
 > source $HOME/.nix-profile/share/nix-direnv/direnvrc
 > ```